cryptechdev/neptune-auth/README.md

 # neptune-auth
 This package is used to manage the authentication of callers for any arbitrary message type.
 This code is currently not audited and should be used with caution.
-When auditing is complete (sometime in Q1 2023) this warning will be removed.
+When auditing is complete (sometime in Q1 2023) this warning will be removed and the version will be set to 1.0.0.

 **Usage**